dart-lang/site-www/src/content/interop/js-interop/usage.md

 including `@JS`, JS types, conversion functions, and various utility functions.
 Utility functions include:

-- [`globalContext`], which represents the global namespace that the compilers use to generate JS invocations.
+- [`globalContext`], which represents the global scope that the compilers use to find interop members and types.
 - [Helpers to inspect the type of JS values]
 - JS operators
 - [`dartify`] and [`jsify`], which check the type of certain JS values and convert them to Dart values and vice versa.
-Prefer using the specific conversion when you know the type of the JS value.
+Prefer using the specific conversion when you know the type of the JS value, as the extra type-checking may be expensive.
-- [`importModule`] to import modules dynamically as `JSObject`s.
+- [`importModule`], which allows you to import modules dynamically as `JSObject`s.

-More utilities might be added to this library in the future.
+More utilities may be added to this library in the future.

 [`dart:js_interop_unsafe`] contains members that allow you to look up properties dynamically.
 For example: